HL7/davinci-deqm/input/pagecontent/index.md

 Gaps in Care Reporting is added as a new group of quality reporting scenarios supported in this version of the guide.
 Similar to the reporting scenarios, a gaps in care report is used to report the results of quality measures on patients or population, but for a gaps through period that is of interest for a Client.

 1. **Gaps in Care** - Used to report the results of open and/or closed gaps of a quality measure or quality measures for a patient or a group of patients to a Client.
 Optionally, it is also used to provide details to the open gaps.

+The process below can be run as many times as useful during the reporting period to assure that all open gaps are closed.

 {% include img-portrait.html  caption = "Figure 1-5 Gaps in Care Reporting Scenarios" img="gaps-reporting-scenario.png" %}